dreamking60/d3-start-to-finish-leanpub/manuscript/12 Architecture for Interactive Charts.md

 # Architecture for Web-based Data Visualisation

-This chapter introduces two techniques for architecting interactive data visualisations that increase code clarity and maintainability.
+This chapter introduces two techniques for architecting interactive data visualisations for increased code clarity and maintainability.
 These techniques become increasingly important as an application's size increases and they are of significant benefit to Energy Explorer.

-The first technique is layout functions which take an array of data and output a new array containing information (such as position and size) for rendering the visualisation.
+The first technique is to use a layout function that takes an array of data and outputs a new array containing information (such as position and size) for rendering the visualisation.
 The benefit is that the (often complex) logic for calculating the visual variables (such as position, size and colour) is separate to the rendering code.
 This makes maintaining and understanding the code easier and also makes porting the code from D3 to a different rendering engine (such as React) simpler.

 The second technique is to modularise the code.
 This means that the code is split over several files, with each file responsible for a particular aspect of the application.
 This makes the application easier to understand and maintain.